MicrosoftDocs/xamarin-docs/docs/android/internals/garbage-collection.md

 often, and should have a pause time of a few milliseconds.

-If your application has a "duty cycle" in which the same thing is done over and over, it may be advisable to manually peform a minor collection once the duty cycle has ended.
+If your application has a "duty cycle" in which the same thing is done over and over, it may be advisable to manually perform a minor collection once the duty cycle has ended.
 Example duty cycles include:

 -  The rendering cycle of a single game frame.